kajitetsuya/kajitetsuya.github.io/index.md

 [**CV**](https://kajitetsuya.github.io/cv.pdf)

-## Class Material

-### BUSN 41901 Probability and Statistics

-> This is a PhD course that introduces fundamental statistical concepts for academic research in business and economics. [[Lecture Notes]](https://kajitetsuya.github.io/41901notes.pdf)

 ## Working Papers

 ### [Necessary and Sufficient Conditions for Convergence in Distribution of Quantile and P-P Processes in _L_<sup>1</sup>(0,1)](https://doi.org/10.48550/arXiv.2502.01254)